rogerbinns/jia-mini-python/doc/java.rst

    (`javadoc <_static/javadoc/com/rogerbinns/MiniPython.Client.html>`__)
    Provide platform behaviour

-   .. method:: void addModule(String name, Object object)

-      Makes methods on the methods Object available to the Python

-      :param name: Module name in the Python environment
-      :param object: Object to introspect looking for methods

-      .. seealso:: `Adding methods <../../../../java.html#id1>`__

    .. method:: void print(String s)

       Request to print a string

       :param s:  String to print.
 May or may not contain a trailing newline depending on code
       :raises ExecutionError:  Throw this if you experience any issues

-   .. method:: void setClient(Client client)

-      Callbacks to use for specific behaviour

-      :param client: Replaces existing client with this one

 .. _ExecutionError: